2

 How much do entry level adjuster jobs pay per hour?

-As of Jul 10, 2026, the average hourly pay for entry level adjuster in Decatur, GA is $20.05, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for entry level adjuster in Decatur, GA is $20.05, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.88 and $21.35 per hour, depending on experience, location, and employer.

-What are entry level adjusters?
+What is an entry level adjuster?

 Entry level adjusters are professionals who typically handle insurance claims by investigating, evaluating, and settling claims for property, casualty, or auto insurance.
 They are responsible for gathering information, assessing damages, and helping determine how much an insurance company should pay for a claim.
 At the entry level, adjusters often work under the supervision of experienced staff and learn the basics of claims processing, customer service, and relevant laws and regulations.
 This role is a starting point for a career in claims adjusting and insurance services.

-What are the key skills and qualifications needed to thrive as an Entry Level Adjuster, and why are they important?
+What are the key skills and qualifications needed to thrive as an entry level adjuster, and why are they important?

 To thrive as an Entry Level Adjuster, you generally need analytical skills, attention to detail, and a basic understanding of insurance principles, often supported by a bachelor’s degree or relevant coursework.
 Familiarity with claims management software, Microsoft Office Suite, and sometimes an adjuster’s license or certification is typically required.
 Strong communication, negotiation, and organizational skills help you interact effectively with clients and colleagues.
 These competencies are vital for accurately assessing claims, ensuring compliance, and delivering quality customer service in a fast-paced environment.